RascalSoftware/RAT-Docs/source/tutorial/project.rst

         output_problem, results = RAT.run(problem, controls)

-The second output can also be called whatever you like, and this is a class containing the simulated reflectivities, SLDs and so on from whatever procedure you have asked RAT to do:
+The second output is a class containing the simulated reflectivities, SLDs and so on using the parameters from the procedure given in the **Controls** object:

 .. tab-set::
     :class: tab-label-hidden